redouane-dziri/deep-music-classification/README.md

 - created the different maps (spectrograms, mel-maps, time-MFCC, quantized versions of the two first, GLCMs with different angles)
 - explored the features
 - wrote the models and debugged training on a batch of data (fit until overfit)
+- trained the models on whole data for 400 epochs, monitored and saved them